pbiron/wordpress-beta-tester/readme.txt

 PRs are welcome on [GitHub](https://github.com/afragen/wordpress-beta-tester).

 ## Changelog

+#### 2.2.0 / 2020-02-19
+* added support for updating to the _beta/RC offer_.
+Based on and with tons of help from @pbrion, thanks Paul 👏🏻
+* fixed so a downgrade from 'unstable' to 'point' serves the correct download
+* test and exit from **Extra Settings** if `wp-config.php` is not writeable

 #### 2.1.0 / 2019-09-17
 * add extra setting to skip successful autoupdate emails